klatiPRO

 • 2–3 cups per day are good for you — freshly roasted light to medium (more antioxidants, less toxic byproducts)

-• Last cup 10–11 hours before bed.
+• Last cup 8–11 hours before bed (8.8h is the evidence-based minimum; 10–11h is the conservative target for slow metabolizers).
 Caffeine hides your tiredness but doesn’t remove it — the sleep debt keeps building.
-It takes 5–7 hours for half of it to leave your body, up to 10 hours if you’re a slow processor.
+It takes 5–7 hours for half of it to leave your body, up to 9 hours if you’re a slow processor.
 When you stop matters more than how much you drink

 Avoid ☠️